google/libphonenumber/FALSEHOODS.md

     unless it is essential, and whenever possible try to provide a fallback to accommodate these users.

-1.  **Individuals who enter a phone number can be called**
+1. **You can make a call to any phone number**

-    Some people can not use their phones for phone calls.
+    Some devices such as EFTPOS terminals, fax machines and mobile internet dongles may not support receiving calls.
+In addition, some people can not use their phones for phone calls.
 This may be permanent (such as a hearing disability), temporary (temporary hearing loss) or situational (when the user is in a noisy environment).

-    **Tip:** Make how you use phone numbers apparant to the user and give them the option to set their preference.
+    **Tip:** Make how you use phone numbers apparent to the user and give them the option to set their preference.
 Ensure that you look up this preference before attempting to communicate with the user.